bendahl/galene_deployment/doc/USER.md

 - _Deployment_

-    A deployment refers to a software or a bundle of components that are installed on some remote location (in this case the Galène Server and its components).
+    A deployment refers to a software or a bundle of components that are installed in some remote location (in this case the Galène Server and its components).